marcglasberg/SameAppDifferentTech/MobileAppFlutterCelest/README.md

 }
 ```

-This generated `sayHello()` method is what your frontend app files in `lib` interact with,
+This generated `sayHello()` method is the one your frontend app code in `lib` actually interacts
-not the original one in the functions directory, due to the previously mentioned access limitations.
+with, not the original `sayHello()` function in the functions directory (which cannot even be
+imported, due to the previously mentioned access limitations).

 The generated `sayHello()` starts by sending an HTTP POST request to the backend,
-by doing `await celest.httpClient.post(url, ...)` and will resolve the URL
+by doing `await celest.httpClient.post(url, ...)`, and will resolve the URL
 with `baseUri.resolve('/greeting/say-hello')`, where:

 ```